 If you too are into money-saving mode visit frugaltrendsetter which will give you savvy tips and ideas that will help you to keep a tap on your monthly budget.

 If you are in a place of financial distress, I highly encourage you to read her book.
-Not only do you get the practical tips of how to change your life circumstances, but you also get the perspective of someone that has been exactly where you are.
-I found it cathartic to read her story, because I have felt the same way.
+Not only do you get the practical tips on how to change your life circumstances, but you also get the perspective of someone that has been exactly where you are.
+I found it cathartic to read her story because I have felt the same way.